Doing Business with the USA

 We at NZ US Tax Specialists combine our multi-disciplinary approach with deep, practical knowledge of US tax legislation to help clients meet challenges, respond to opportunities, remain compliant, and protect their interests when doing business with entities in the USA..

-Legislative Definitions and Requirements
+Legislative Definitions & Requirements

 Foreign organizations doing business with the United States may be classified into those that receive income, gains and/or losses that are effectively connected with the conduct of a United States trade or business; and income, gains and/or losses that are not effectively connected.
 In either case, it is a legal requirement to submit a United States tax return.